MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Group_Policy_Settings.md

         Windows Components\
           Windows PowerShell

-Group policy settings in the User Configuration path take precedence over Group Policy settings in the Computer Configuration path.

 The policies are as follows:

+- Console session configuration: Sets a configuration endpoint in which PowerShell is run.
+- Turn on Module Logging: Sets the **LogPipelineExecutionDetails** property of modules.
+- Turn on PowerShell Script Block Logging: Enables detailed logging of all PowerShell scripts.
 - Turn on Script Execution: Sets the PowerShell execution policy.
-- Turn on Module Logging: Sets the **LogPipelineExecutionDetails** property of modules.
+- Turn on PowerShell Transcription: enables capturing of input and output of PowerShell commands into text-based transcripts.
 - Set the default source path for `Update-Help`: Sets the source for Updatable Help to a directory, not the Internet.